Nizam al-Mulk: Reason for naming

+Early life

 Abu Ali Hasan was born on 10 April 1018, in a small village named Radkan, near Tus, in Iran, to a dehqan family.
 Growing up he studied Shafi fiqh and the Ashari school of theology.
 His father Ali ibn Ishak served as a financial officer to the Ghaznavids.
 However, when the Seljuk Turks defeated the Ghaznavids at the Battle of Dandanaqan in 1040, and conquered Khorasan, Abu Ali Hasan's father fled to Ghazni.
 Hasan followed his father to Ghazni, and it is there that he first assumed a government office.
 He remained in Ghazni for three or four years, when he left the Ghaznavid court and entered service with the Seljuks.